top of page

 C. Provide Water Sources

-Pollinators need clean water for hydration:
+Pollinators require clean water for hydration:

 D. Avoid Chemicals